HydroSAR/HydroSAR/README.md

 ## Download the RTCs and precipitation data.
 - Launch Notebook a1.
 It might take some time to download all the RTC images.
 You can delete the zips but **do not delete the main RTCs once unzipped**.
 - Launch Notebook 1bis.
 This might take a few hours, depending on the queue of [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) servers. *Once launched, let the notebook opened until you have a file in the ERA folder.* **You can run Notebooks 2 to 4 while waiting for Notebook 1bis to run**
-### RTCs for development
+### Data for Development
-The RTC tiffs can be acquired by downloading them from an s3 bucket.
+The RTC tiffs and ERA5 precipitation data can be acquired by downloading them from an s3 bucket.
+This allows us to skip notebooks a1 and 1b (and projects in VERTEX timing out) and save some significant time.
+These instructions are meant for Franz, so he can work on the same dataset as Kas.
-- Instructions to get tiffs from s3 bucket
+- To access and copy from the s3 bucket
+-   aws s3 cp --recursive {folder to copy to} {location in s3 bucket}
+-   Locations in s3 Bucket
+-     Northeastern river of Bangladesh: s3://asf-jupyter-data-west/knicely/bang_NE/
+-     Pair of watersheds in Nepal: s3://asf-jupyter-data-west/knicely/Nepal_sF/
+-     Sylhet region of Bangladesh: s3://asf-jupyter-data-west/knicely/bang_sylhet/
+- Example: To download

 ## Choose your AOI, generate its Water Masks.
 (The HAND DEM is now pulled from a repository)
 - Launch Notebook a2.
 Crop the RTCs to your AOI.
 Trial-and-error might have to happen in order to find an AOI that does not blow-up your RAM during the REOF (Notebook 5).